nourassili/nourassili/README.md

 🛠 **Experience**: SWE at fintech startups such as [Amalthea](https://amaltheafs.com/) and [Mos](https://mos.com/), and ex-President of the [Blockchain Acceleration Foundation ](https://www.blockchainacceleration.org/)

 🤹‍ **Skills**: Python // React // Data Science & Analytics
-🏓 **I’m looking to collaborate on**: Education content or events about emerging tech and markets
+🏓 **I’m looking to collaborate on**: Making new technologies open to everyone
 💬 **Ask me about**: Emerging technologies & markets

 🍜 **Telegram**: [@nourassili](https://t.me/nourassili)